StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 # Udacity's Cloud-DevOps-Engineer Nanodegree Program: The Capstone-Project
 This repository contains my solution for the capstone-project of Udacity's Cloud DevOps Engineer Nanodegree Program.
 For details of the program see [here](https://www.udacity.com/course/cloud-dev-ops-nanodegree--nd9991).
 In this project the skills & knowledge which were developed throughout the Cloud DevOps Nanodegree program are applied in practice.
 These include:

 * Working in AWS
 * Using Jenkins to implement Continuous Integration and Continuous Deployment
 * Building pipelines
-* Working with Ansible and CloudFormation to deploy clusters
+* Working with CloudFormation (Infrastructure-as-code) to spawn infrastructure & a Kubernetes cluster
-* Building Kubernetes clusters
+* Building Kubernetes nodes, pods and services in the cluster
 * Building Docker containers in pipelines

+As an application, a machine learning microservice has been chosen, that predicts house prices in the Boston-area.
+The microservice can be reached via a json-formatted call, an example is given in `test_prediction.sh`.

 ## Section I: Project Overview
-In this project the blue/green-deployment pattern is implemented in a cloud-native fashion with Jenkins and a set of services of Amazon Web Services.
-A static website is deployed in a web servers, which is a containerized application that runs in a Kubernetes Cluster.
+In this project the rolling-deployment pattern is implemented in a cloud-native fashion with Jenkins and a set of services of Amazon Web Services.
+A machine learning microservic is containerized inside a continuous integration & deployment pipeline.
+After running static code analysis (_linting_ of the python- and docker-artifacts), the docker-image must be build and pushed to the docker-hub.

+Two environments must be created, which must be equal: One environment serves for testing of the deployed application and the other one serves as a production environment which must be accessible all day and night by customers.
+In order to make sure, development errors do not sneak into production, any change to the application must be deployed & tested in the test-environment before being deployed in the production environment.
+Since the test- and the production-environment are equal, a validation in the test-environment gives the organization the necessary confidence to deploy in the production environment just after testing has finished with _OK-results_.

 ## Section II: Results & Guideline to Build this Project
 This section wraps up the achievements of this project.
+### Setup of a Jenkins Server and Integration of Jenkins with DockerHub and Amazon Web Service's Kubernetes Solution

+### Setup of a Continuous Integration / Continuous Deployment Pipeline

+### Function Testing of a Machine Learning Microservice inside the Continuous Integration / Continuous Deployment Pipeline

+### Further Details of the Continuous Integration / Continuous Deployment Pipeline
-The following section describe the details of the implementation of the blue/green-deployment pattern,
+The following sections describe the details of the implementation of the deployment pattern,

 * Section III describes in detail how to spawn the infrastructure in Amazon Web Services using CloudFormation.
 * Section IV describes in detail how to setup the web server, the operates the pipeline